MikeHe2/holbertonschool-simple_shell/README.md

 # Simple Shell
 ## Description
 This is a simple shell written in C language.
 This simple shell emulates a UNIX shell, handling the basics functionalities and commands with arguments.
 It works in interactive and non interactive mode.
+This project was the last task required to pass the first trimester.
+It had requirements and some parameters we had to follow in order to achieve our goal.
+The parameters were as follows:

 ## General requirements
 -   Allowed editors: `vi`, `vim`, `emacs`